denis-shienkov/vscode-qbs/docs/how-to.md

 * From the command palette in VS Code, run the **QBS: Select Run Product** command to select the desired product to debug.
-* From the command palette in VS Code, run the **QBS: Select Debugger** command, to select the desired debugegr configuration for debugging.
+* From the command palette in VS Code, run the **QBS: Select Debugger** command, to select the desired debugger configuration for debugging.
 * From the command palette in VS Code, run the **QBS: Debug** command, or press the **Debug** button in the status bar.